stangerup-cloud/stangerup-cloud-docs/blog/2024-06-26-introducing-documentation.md

 tags: [releases]
 ---

-Today, we are happy to announce the introduction of Stangerup Cloud Documentation.
+Today, I am happy to announce the introduction of Stangerup Cloud Documentation.

 Here, you will be able to learn everything about Stangerup Cloud and its infrastructure.
 This resource is a crucial step towards empowering our relationship with our customers.